SHOW NOW

 Solonje Burnett

-The Sweet Spot: Alex Jamieson
+The Sweet Spot: Chrissy King

 Solonje Burnett

-The Sweet Spot: Alex Jamieson
+The Sweet Spot: Chrissy King

 Solonje Burnett

-The Sweet Spot: Alex Jamieson
+The Sweet Spot: Chrissy King

-Follow her: Instagram | website
+Follow her: Instagram | Website | TikTok

 This interview has been edited and condensed for clarity by Solonje Burnett, Weed Auntie.
 Watch the teaser.